stefanoverna/graphql8/guides/faq.md

 Returning Route URLs
 ====================
-With GraphQL there is less of a need to include resource URLs to other REST resources, however sometimes you want to use Rails routing to include a URL as one of your fields.
+With GraphQL8 there is less of a need to include resource URLs to other REST resources, however sometimes you want to use Rails routing to include a URL as one of your fields.
 A common use case would be to build HTML format URLs to render a link in your React UI.
 In that case you can add the Rails route helpers to the execution context as shown below.

 Example
 -------